MJBuijs/Data-Archive-Thesis-Teacherbased-Routing/Research Report/README.md

 Archive of the Research Report

 This repository contains all necessary files to replicate the results of my Research Report for the masters programme Methodology & Statistics for the Behavioral, Biomedical & Social Sciences at Utrecht University.
 The used data are non-public microdata from the CBS (Statistics Netherlands).
-For information on how to access these data, [click here](https://www.cbs.nl/en-gb/our-services/customised-services-microdata/microdata-conducting-your-own-research).
+For information on how to access the data, [click here](https://www.cbs.nl/en-gb/our-services/customised-services-microdata/microdata-conducting-your-own-research).

 This archive contains the following files: